KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-11-13-value-props.md

 - Cost savings
 - Competitive advantage

-Same product, different value props depending on who you're talking to.

 ## Quantifying value
-Numbers matter.
-"Faster" is vague.
-"50% faster" is better.
-"Save 10 hours per week per engineer" is even better.
+"50% faster" is okay, but "Save 10 hours per week per engineer" is better.

 Try to tie technical improvements to business metrics:
-- Faster deploys → quicker time to market → revenue
+- Faster deploys --> quicker time to market --> more revenue
-- Fewer bugs → less downtime → customer satisfaction
+- Fewer bugs --> less downtime --> greater customer satisfaction

 ## The "so what" test
 After every value statement ask "so what?"